Otis Oldfield: Career

 In 1925, Oldfield had a successful solo show at San Francisco’s Galerie Beaux Arts, an exhibit of work made while he was living in France.
 In 1929, Oldfield had two exhibitions of San Francisco water scenes at Montross Gallery in New York City.

 The following year in 1930, Oldfield worked with architect Timothy Pflueger to create painted windows for the bar at the Pacific Coast Stock Exchange.
 In 1934, he was one of 26 artists selected to paint murals in the newly erected Coit Tower.
 One of his frescos there is titled Shipping Activities Inside the Golden Gate.

 Teaching

 Starting in 1925, he taught at California School of Fine Art (now San Francisco Art Institute) painting and drawing courses.
-From 1946 until 1952 he taught at the California College of Arts and Crafts (now called California College of the Arts or CCA).
+From 1946 until 1952 he taught at the California College of Arts and Crafts (now called California College of the Arts, or CCA).

 Oldfield's students included Yun Gee, Richard Diebenkorn, and Nathan Oliveira.
+In addition to teaching Yun Gee, Otis Oldfield and Yun Gee were also good friends.